maryrosecook/closures-and-process-workshop/README.md

 ### Plenary (15 mins)

 We'll come back together, collect some of our log entries on the board and discuss the successful and less successful processes we use to understand code.

+### After the workshop

+* Try using the logging technique for your next debugging session.

+* To understand more about closures, work through the rest of the code samples.

 ## Code samples